 Upon completion of my Master's I joined SNC-Lavalin, Canada’s largest Engineering and consulting firm.
 I am an engineering coordinator working on the Mina De Cobre Panama project where we are engineering, procuring, constructing and managing the second-largest untouched copper deposit in the world.
 It is truly an exciting project on a very large scale.

-One of my favorite memories at the University of Birmingham was the second-year trip that was organized as part of a team-building exercise.
+One of my favourite memories at the University of Birmingham was the second-year trip that was organised as part of a team-building exercise.
 We spent two nights and three days at the University’s facility in the Lake District.
-At the time I didn’t enjoy the trip one bit, but as I look back at it today I realize that it was truly one of the most rewarding experiences of my life.
+At the time I didn’t enjoy the trip one bit, but as I look back at it today I realise that it was truly one of the most rewarding experiences of my life.
 The friendships and the bonds that were made on that trip eased my time at university and made it more enjoyable.

 Dalia Alkatiri (MSc Engineering Management, 2010)